-PHOTOS & FLYERS: Four days in April - the 20th through the 23rd - will provide myriad activities for Laurens County citizens.
+PHOTOS & FLYERS, PHOTO GALLERIES BELOW: Four days in April - the 20th through the 23rd - provided myriad activities for Laurens County citizens.

 Clinton welcomes the men golfers of the Atlantic Coast Conference.
 Laurens is the site for a county museum awareness and fund-raising activity.
 And the international March of Dimes will link to Laurens County as hundreds will walk for babies.

 On Thursday, Presbyterian College will celebrate student achievement through an Honors Day program, and a musical Honors Recital in the afternoon.